Meliodas-Sama/streamlit-example/README.md

 To install _Streamlit_ alone:
 `pip install streamlit`

 To install the requirements:
 `pip install -r requirements.txt`

 Use `streamlit run streamlit_app.py` to run the project on http://localhost:8501

-Made with :heart: as a HomeWork for MWS_AIR by Ahmad_155511, Walid_164688
+Made with :heart: as a HomeWork for the IR subject at our university by Ahmad_155511, Walid_164688.